irvingvjuarez/irvingvjuarez/README.md

-# Irving Juárez - Frontend Engineer
+# Irving Juárez - Fullstack Engineer
-I enjoy developing web application and even more when those apps help people someway (reducing time, solving a need, etc).
-My performace, passion and commitment increase everytime I work with a team where the final purpose is affecting positively the life of people throughtout the digital product.
+I am a FullStack developer with experience with React, Python and Node.js.
+I started learning about tech since 2020 when I quit school and started learning about web development.

-## About me
+I have been working as freelance for a while until I got into a multinational company where I have been working with an international team, developing a web platform for a Canadian Bank

-I am a Frontend Engineer with experience working with Scrum methodology, React.js, TypeScript, CSS preprocessors such as Sass, Html, Git and GitHub and command-line interface.
-I am very interested in UI/UX and Dataviz
+My goals for the future is specialize myself as a data scientist while working as fullstack developer.
+As well I would like to fund a startup, so I am always learning about tech or about finances/enterprises